phetsims/number-line-operations/doc/implementation-notes.md

 the amount.
 There is an additional property that tracks whether the operation is active, which means whether it should appear on the number line.

-Instances of `NumberLineOperation` are created when a `OperationTrackingNumberLine` is created, and they are activated and deactivated based on the user's interaction with the sim.
+Instances of `NumberLineOperation` are created when an `OperationTrackingNumberLine` is created, and they are activated and deactivated based on the user's interaction with the sim.
 There is a single tracked operation for the number lines on the first two screens and two tracked operations per number line on both the third and fourth screens.